-\textbf{Circuit-based polysemanticity} Layer 0 has almost no underlying circuit structure, except for its own attention heads, resulting in mainly token-based activations (Figure~\ref{fig:layers_validation}), with few or no clusters beyond outliers.
-This aligns with its low sparsity, broad topic coverage, and context-independent behavior, yielding on average only 1.05 clusters per feature (see Figure~\ref{fig:polysemanticity_clusters}).
-By contrast, Layer 7 exhibits clear polysemanticity, averaging 4.5 clusters per feature and showing the fewest single-cluster cases, indicating widespread circuit formation.
-Layer 12 presents a mixed picture.
-While it averages 2.8 clusters per feature, many are either single-cluster or highly clustered.
-Qualitative inspection suggests that circuit-based clustering can capture both main circuits and sub-circuits, and more careful hyperparameter tuning could yield more generalizable results (Figure~\ref{fig:patterns_example}).
-It also has the largest share of outlier-only features, reflecting the difficulty of disentangling circuit-driven from semantic-driven activations.
+Circuit-based clustering aids in interpreting polysemantic features (Appendix~\ref{appendix:circuitlens-qualitative}), but its effectiveness varies by layer.
+Layer 0 shows almost no underlying circuit structure beyond its own attention heads, producing mainly token-based activations, according to Figure~\ref{fig:layers_validation}, and averaging only 1.05 clusters per feature, as demonstrated in Figure~\ref{fig:polysemanticity_clusters}.
+Layer 7 exhibits clear polysemanticity, with an average of 4.5 clusters per feature and few single-cluster cases, reflecting extensive circuit formation.
+Layer 12 is mixed, averaging 2.8 clusters per feature, with many single-cluster or highly clustered features.
+Qualitative inspection suggests circuit-based clustering captures both main circuits and sub-circuits, and hyperparameter tuning could improve generalization, as can be observed in Figure~\ref{fig:patterns_example}.
+It also has the largest share of outlier-only features, highlighting challenges in disentangling circuit- from semantic-driven activations.